 The Museum is housed in the VT Department of Geosciences, in room 2062 Derring Hall, Virginia Tech, 926 West Campus Drive, Blacksburg, Virginia.
 [37°13' 46.6"N, 80°13' 35.6"W]

-Public hours are 8:00-5:00, Mon-Fri during the fall and spring academic semesters.
+Public hours are 8:00-5:00, Mon-Fri during the fall and spring academic semesters; reduced hours during academic breaks.
 Free.
 Children should be accompanied by an adult.

 VT Parking passes are needed only during 8-5, M-F, available free at the VT Visitor Center; no pass is needed after 5:00pm or weekends.
 Parking lots and a garage are nearby.
 Handicap spaces are located immediately next to the building on both N and S sides.
 For more info see our front page, other parts of this website, or call 540-231-6894.